The Ultimate Guide to Headless CMS

 Next.js

-Next.js is an open-source development framework built on top of Node.js, enabling React based web applications functionalities such as server-side rendering and generating static websites.
+Next.js is an open source development framework built on top of Node.js.
+It enables React based web applications functionalities such as server side rendering and generating static websites.
 Next.js solves common requirements such as routing, data fetching, integrations, and static generation.

 By moving all coding to an external framework, it’s easier for developers to build CMS driven websites in the same way as building pure web applications.
-This also requires less CMS specific training, thus solving a major hurdle for digital projects—access to developer resources.
+This also requires less CMS specific training.
+This solves a major hurdle for digital projects: Access to developer resources.

 Nuxtjs icon